Christmas of Love

-Coming November 2017, Christmas of Love is the fifth novella in the Long Valley world, although all books in the Long Valley world can be read as standalones.
-Christmas of Love is a sweeter romance with minimal sex and mild language … If you would prefer the completely clean version, it is also available.
-Either way, enjoy!
+Christmas of Love is the fifth novella in the Long Valley world, although all books in the Long Valley world can be read as standalones.
+It is a sweeter romance with minimal sex and mild language.
+Enjoy!

 Well, this party was exactly as exciting as Ivy McLain thought it was going to be.

 Which was to say, not very exciting at all.